INTERPRT-NTNU/brazil-crimes.org/README.md

 # brazil-crimes.org
-Geospatial Data Repository for https://www.brazil-crimes.org/  : satellite imagery, land use, environmental, and infrastructure data with crime records from the Comissão Pastoral da Terra (2011–2021).
+Geospatial Data Repository for https://www.brazil-crimes.org/  satellite imagery, land use, environmental, and infrastructure data with crime records from the Comissão Pastoral da Terra (2011–2021).
 It reveals links between environmental destruction and atrocity crimes in Amazon, supporting research, advocacy, and human rights.

 # Download full dataset https://drive.google.com/drive/folders/15NoIRGGCj-lYE80BnOK3PIpxzsTxq50q?usp=drive_link

-# Geospatial Data Repository for [Brazil Crimes](https://www.brazil-crimes.org/)

 This repository contains a range of geospatial and tabular datasets used in the digital evidence platform **Brazil: Atrocity Crimes in the Amazon**.
-The data combines satellite imagery, administrative, land use, environmental, infrastructure, and crime data from various open sources, with a focus on rural land users and defenders in Brazil.
+The data combines satellite imagery, administrative, land use, environmental, infrastructure, from various open sources and CPT crime data.

 ## Dataset Overview